A Level Biology Revision Notes

 Infectious Diseases

-Introduction The entry of any living organism into the body of a person is called infection.
+By Sohaib Asghar Introduction to Infectious Diseases The entry of any living organism into the body of a person is called infection.
 Diseases that are caused by the entry of the living organism into the body of a person are called infectious diseases.
-These are the diseases caused by living organisms like bacteria, fungi, viruses, or parasites.
-The organisms responsible for …
+These are the diseases caused by living organisms like bacteria, fungi, viruses, …

 Read article →